davidnunez/ARTG-2260-Fall-2015/README.md

 ## Grades

 Within 14 days after an assignment is due, grades will be posted.
-I will place a grading sheet in the assignment cloud folder.
-If you have any questions about how your grade was determined, don’t hesitate to make an appointment.
+If you have any questions about how your grade was determined, don't hesitate to make an appointment.

 The overall grade you earn in this course will be based on the following, with adjustments made for attendance as described above: